What's here?

 Activity 1 - Food is processed to make it edible and safe.

-Show the children the Processing food from land and sea presentation.
-(This shows a variety of food and asks children to suggest the food origins.)
+Show the children the Processing food from land and sea presentation (below).
+This shows a variety of food and asks children to suggest the food origins.

 Question the children:

-• Where does each of these food start (its origin)?
+- Where does each food start (its origin)?

-• What happens to it before they reach us?
+- What happens to it before it reaches us?

-Show children the MilkFrom wheat to breadFishing and Poultry farming (the hatcherythe breeding farmthe broiler farmthe rearing farm) videos to increase their understanding of what happened to these foods before they reach us.
+Show children the Crunchy peppers, Sunny sweetcorn and Remarkable rice videos to increase their understanding of what happened to these foods before they reach us.
 Question the children to ensure they understand the stages.
-For example:

 Activity 2 - We process food at home to make it edible and safe.

-To demonstrate how we process food at home to make it edible and safe, show children a range of food and ask them to discuss what needs to be done to each.
+To demonstrate how we process food at home to make it edible and safe, show children a range of foods and ask them to discuss what needs to be done to each so it is ready to eat.

 For each food, pose the following questions to the children: